Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Experiment Domains

-Gridworld~\citep{hanna2017data-efficient} is a domain with $4\times4$ states, shown in Figure~\ref{fig:env_gw}.
+Our first domain, Bandit, is a 30-armed bandit problem modelled after the 10-armed bandit in \citet[Chapter 2]{sutton1998reinforcement}.
+This domain has a single state, 30 actions, and episodes terminate after the first action is taken.
+The reward following each action is normally distributed with a randomly generated mean and scale parameter.
+The reward distribution parameters are sampled from a uniform distribution on $[0,1]$ at the start of each experimental trial.

+Our second domain, GridWorld, is a discrete state and action domain that has been used in prior policy evaluation research (e.g., \citep{thomas2016data-efficient,farajtabar2018more}).
+The domain (shown in Figure~\ref{fig:env_gw}) has $4 \times 4$ states.
 The agent starts from $(0,0)$ and has the action space \{left, right, up, down\}.
-The agent will get $+10$, $+1$, $-10$ rewards in terminal state $(3,3)$, trick state $(1,3)$ and trap state $(1,1)$, respectively, and $-1$ rewards in all other states.
+The reward is $-1$ in all non-terminal states except $(1,1)$ where the reward is $-10$ and $(1,3)$ where the reward is $+1$.
+The agent receives $+10$ in terminal state $(3,3)$.
 The maximum number of steps is $100$ and $\gamma=1$ in this domain.

-CartPole~\citep{gym} is a continuous control domain where the agent can control the cart to go left or right to keep the pole from falling over, as shown in Figure~\ref{fig:env_cp}.
-The agent will get $+1$ reward every timestep, and terminates once the pole is more than 15 degrees from vertical or the cart moves out of the picture.
+Our last two domains are based on the CartPole problem from OpenAI Gym~\citep{gym}.
+In CartPole, the agent tries to balance a pole, mounted on a cart, by moving the cart left and right.
+States are given as vectors that describe the cart position and velocity and pole angle and angular velocity.
+Our third domain is the standard variant in which the agent controls the cart by choosing either a constant leftward force of $-1$, no force, or a constant rightward force of $+1$.
+Our fourth domain is a continuous control variant in which the agent can control the exact force ranging from $-1$ to $1$.
+In either case, the agent receives a reward of $+1$ for each time-step until termination when the pole falls or the cart moves out of bounds.
 The maximum number of steps is $200$ and $\gamma=0.99$ in this domain.
-CartPoleContinuous is the same domain except that the agent can control the force (from $-1$ to $1$) to go left or right.